-- Special Projects that bring together practitioner organizations and Stanford researchers to solve social problems.
+- Action Research that brings together practitioner organizations and Stanford researchers to solve social problems.

 - SPARQLab: Undergraduates learn about solving real-world problems with social psychology through hands-on research and weekly discussions.